The benefits of spirulina and chlorella

 - 5100% more iron than spinach

 - 180% more calcium than whole milk

-Along with spirulina, chlorella is one of the most used microalgae for human food because it represents a source of quality nutrients.
+Along with spirulina, chlorella is one of the most used microalgae for human nutrition because it represents a source of quality nutrients.
 It is particularly known for being rich in protein with a content of up to 58% of dry mass (15).
 These are quality proteins because they have an amino acid profile similar to that of egg or soy protein (8).
 This microalgae is also rich in nutrients.
 For example, it contains many vitamins (vitamins B6, B9, B12, C, E, K1) (16), minerals (calcium, potassium, magnesium, iron) (16) and polyunsaturated fatty acids including omega 3 (16 )(17).
-No need to introduce these nutrients to you again.
+No need to introduce you to these nutrients again.
 They are known to be involved in many mechanisms of the human body and to be essential for the maintenance of good health.
 In addition, its high fiber content, up to 10%, promotes transit (16) and takes care of the intestinal microbiota.

 Chlorella compounds help against diseases